 - The Cloud began life as a modern, semi-permanent inner-city fan zone during the 2011 Rugby World Cup.
 Today, it is repurposed as a versatile and sought-after event venue on Auckland’s waterfront.

-- Mt Smart Stadium has introduced reusable Globelet cups for all major concert events held at the venue, reducing the need for 110,000 single-use cups during the 2018/2019 concert season.
+- Go Media Stadium has introduced reusable Globelet cups for all major concert events held at the venue, reducing the need for 110,000 single-use cups during the 2018/2019 concert season.

 - ACVE works with accredited caterers who provide sustainability-conscious solutions for events.
 This includes offering locally sourced produce, sustainable menus, eco-friendly cutlery and crockery options, as well as repurposing or donating excess food to charity.